brianhill/cosmology/index.md

 ## Texts

+Good news (added Sunday, Jan.
+8): In just the last week, I learned that there is a second edition of *Exploring Black Holes: Introduction to General Relativity.* In addition to being free, the second edition has been rounded out to include much more modern cosmology.

+We will use:

+* [*Spacetime Physics, 2nd Edition*](https://www.amazon.com/dp/0716723271), by Edwin F. Taylor and John Archibald Wheeler &larr; great, but it doesn't have nearly enough general relativity.
+We will start our course by using [Chapters 1, 2, 3, and L](./resources/TaylorWheeler-SpacetimePhysics-2ndEdition-Chapters123L.pdf).
+This is a wonderful introduction to special relativity, and most of a semester could be spent on it alone.
+* [*Exploring Black Holes: Introduction to General Relativity*](https://www.amazon.com/dp/020138423X), by Edwin F. Taylor and John Archibald Wheeler &larr; whether it was consciously or subliminally I don't know, this book is probably the inspiration for the course proposal &mdash; it is closest in level to the level we will be working at, and is lacking only insofar as it needs additional chapters on cosmology to get to all of our major topics &mdash; but see good news above!

-I plan to draw from:
+Additionally, we will draw from:

 * [*A Journey into Gravity and Spacetime*](https://www.amazon.com/dp/0716760347), by John Archibald Wheeler &larr; could be great for our class, except the presentation is almost at a for-children level &mdash; I will be reading this for insights
-* [*Black Holes and Time Warps*](https://www.amazon.com/dp/0393312763), by Kip Thorne &larr; another great survey, but again at a mathematical level a little below where we want to be
+* [*Black Holes and Time Warps*](https://www.amazon.com/dp/0393312763), by Kip Thorne &larr; another great survey, but again at a mathematical level too far below where we want to be
-* [*Spacetime Physics, 2nd Edition*](https://www.amazon.com/dp/0716723271), by Edwin F. Taylor and John Archibald Wheeler &larr; great for many purposes, but for what I want to cover, it is too focused on special relativity with very little general relativity
-* [*Exploring Black Holes: Introduction to General Relativity*](https://www.amazon.com/dp/020138423X), by Edwin F. Taylor and John Archibald Wheeler &larr; whether it was consciously or subliminally I don't recall, this book is probably the inspiration for the course proposal &mdash; it is closest in level to the level we will be working at, and is lacking only insofar as it needs additional chapters on cosmology to get to all of our major topics
 * Selected historical papers that established Big Bang cosmology
 * Selected modern papers containing the evidence for dark matter and dark energy
 * Selected modern papers on gravitational wave detection and black hole mergers

-However, on the first day, we will discuss whether you would prefer to just follow Einstein.
+However, early in the course, we can discuss whether you would rather read more of Einstein's exposition.
 See below.

 ## Other Resources